SpecForge/NotifyDuino/README.md

 For this, you will need:
 * Arduino Mega 2560 controller board
 * ability to appload on controller board the sketch from repository
-* device, operated by Android, for example, your smartphone
+* device, operated by Android 4.0 and higher, for example, your smartphone
 * download and install the app for Android NotifyDuino.apk